 - Granular Sweetener: Coats the cookies with a classic crunchy, sweet, and spicy outer layer, perfect for a snickerdoodle finish.

-- Cream of tartat (optional) see below.
+- Cream of tartar (optional) see below.

 * See the printable recipe card at the bottom of this post for a complete list of ingredients and measurements.